-Developing an addiction to painkiller medication is common
+Developing a person with substance use disorderion to painkiller medication is common

 You may find yourself healed from the injury that caused you to begin using prescription pain medication and now find it impossible to stop.
 Or perhaps you have a chronic pain issue and keep needing to increase the dosage or frequency of your painkiller to get the desired results.
 The pain remains and you know you are hooked.
 Now in addition to the pain, you find yourself further endangering your health and well-being with a drug addiction.

 Nora Volkow, director of The National Institute on Drug Abuse, stated that up to 7% of patients who are prescribed prescription painkillers will become addicted.
 The most commonly prescribed painkillers are OxyContin, Vicodin, Percodan, Percocet, Codeine, Darvocet, Demerol, Dilaudid, Morphine and Lortab.

 Painkillers work by preventing certain brain chemicals from being released, which blocks the pain.
 Blocking these chemicals not only blocks pain but also puts the brain in a euphoric state.
 You quickly develop a tolerance to the painkiller, requiring higher doses to get the same effect, both physically and psychologically.
 In some cases, the painkiller is no longer able to manage the pain, even in dangerously high doses.

 According to the Center for Disease Control (CDC) there are nearly 40 deaths from prescription painkillers each day, an increase of threefold in the last decade.
 “And now there are more people killed by prescription narcotics than from heroin and cocaine combined,” notes Dr. Thomas Frieden, Director of the CDC.